 When made into risotto, barley also retains a slightly chewy bite, giving it that "al dente" quality that is so lovely in pasta, but I find hard to maintain when I make risotto using the usual aroborio rice.

-After Frank made it on Monday, I found myself craving it so intensely that I made it again over the weekend in a different variation you see up top (and can find on my post at Honest Cooking).
+After Frank made it on Monday, I found myself craving it so intensely that I made it again over the weekend in a different variation you see up top.

 If that doesn't convince you to make some variation this week, I don't know what could, but it certainly sold me on making this again very soon.